arunaengine/presentations/src/k8s_mortality.md

 #### Managing Planned Disruptions with PodDisruptionBudgets

-While PriorityClasses handle unexpected resource constraints, [PodDisruptionBudgets (PDBs)](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) help manage planned maintenance activities.
-PDBs ensure that a specified number of pods remain available.
-For long-running jobs where continuity is critical, you can configure strict protection like this:
+PriorityClasses are great for dealing with unexpected resource constraints, but [PodDisruptionBudgets (PDBs)](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) are perfect for managing planned maintenance activities.
+With PDBs, you can ensure that a specified number of pods remain available.
+If you've got a long-running job where continuity is key, you can set up strict protection like this:

 ```yaml
 apiVersion: policy/v1